exhibitionist-digital/superdirt-voltage/README.md

 d5 $ trig "1 ~ 1 1" # ar (range 0.1 1 sine) "<0 0.4>" # x 4
 ```

-`trig` will create a trigger sequence, `adsr` will generate a new envelope for each trigger.
+`trig` will create a trigger sequence, `ar` will generate a new envelope for each trigger.
 Both of these can be sequenced.

 In the second example, the attack time would grow for each triggered envelope over course of the cycle.